everydayrails/everyday-rails/_posts/2012-08-07-rails-admin-panel-from-scratch-2.markdown

 ## Next steps

 One administration activity down, two to go--we can create articles, but we still want to be able to edit and delete them.
 I'm going to leave that as an exercise for you.
-[Take a look at the source on GitHub](https://github.com/ruralocity/admin_demo) to see how I've implemented this.
+[Take a look at the scaffold branch in the source on GitHub](https://github.com/ruralocity/admin_demo/tree/scaffold) to see how I've implemented this.

 ## Summary